Vegetable Farming, part 1 (BF 120)

 If you are considering applying for a low-interest beginning farmer loan though the USDA Farm Service Agency (FSA), completing this course may help you qualify, if you meet other eligibility requirements.
 For farmers in NY who have already applied for an FSA loan and been told they need borrower training credit, all of our courses are pre-approved to provide you with this credit, if you complete all course requirements.
 For more information, visit the FSA Beginning Farmer and Rancher Loans website.

-Crystal Stewart is a regional vegetable specialist for the Eastern New York Commercial Horticulture Program of Cornell Cooperative Extension.
-Kat Loeck is the regional vegetable specialist for the South Central New York Agriculture Team of Cornell Cooperative Extension.
+Crystal Stewart and Amy Ivy are regional vegetable specialists for the Eastern New York Commercial Horticulture Program of Cornell Cooperative Extension.

 - Week One: Introduction, Enterprise Budgets, and Siting/Planning a Vegetable Farm